19 Winter Street

 Other options include donations to Daybreak Shelter for the 50 guests helped each night.

-During his tenure with The Psychological Center, Daybreak has evolved from simply providing a place to sleep into a resource for individuals seeking to rebuild their lives.
+Daybreak Shelter has evolved from simply providing a place to sleep into a resource for individuals seeking to rebuild their lives.